min2ha/ukwa-site/content/target/23613/index.en.md

   "subject": null
 }

-# Karen Westbrook (Green Party candidate for Truro and Falmouth)

 Karen Westbrook Green Party candidate for Truro and Falmouth in the 2015 General Election but was not elected.